How Should Your Business Respond To Rising Coronavirus Concerns

 By notifying your client base, your business begins to build trust and a connection.
 You're looking out for the health of your clients, not just their business.
 This communication is valued and will resonate as a voice of authority to your customers.
-Information is important, and by proving it you'll bring ease of mind and in turn lower the fear of reaching out and doing business with you.
+Information is essential, and by proving it, you'll bring ease of mind and, in turn, lower the fear of reaching out and doing business with you.

-This is an important time to be responsive and transparent with your customers.
-Going forward it may pay off to be prepared to answer questions about how your business will be run.
+This is a vital time to be responsive and transparent with your customers.
+In the future, it may pay off to be prepared to answer questions about how your business will be running.
 Mention different measures that your business is doing to showcase that you're there for them.

 Inform your customer base of the information you expect them to be looking for.
 Stay in touch through social media, create videos and posts to keep your business and customers connected through the process.
-Especially how you will start handling any delays that your business may have due to the virus.
+Let them know how you will start handling any delays that your business may have due to the virus.

 How To Position Your Company In Regards Of The Coronavirus

 This is the time to start looking at the market and capitalize on what the competition is doing.
-While our competitors are dialing back their business, you can start to ramp up and be the leading force for your industry.
+While our competitors are dialing back their business, you can start ramping up and being the leading force for your industry.

 This is our approach for BrandRep.

-We believe that by offering our lowest pricing for digital marketing in years we can really do our part to encourage businesses to not hold back.
-We have temporarily lowered our pricing to accommodate a fluctuating market during these tough times.
+We believe that by offering our lowest pricing for digital marketing in years, we can do our part to encourage businesses not to hold back.
+We have temporarily lowered our pricing to accommodate a fluctuating market during these challenging times.

 Don't Let This Hold Your Business Back

-The Corona Virus, or COVID-19, has started to affect different businesses and organizations around the world.
+The Corona Virus has started to affect different businesses and organizations around the world.
 You don't have to go far to see the real-world examples presented to us.
-This may give the impression that businesses are in for a bad time, but it doesn't have to be the case.
-There are many ways that your business can pivot and come out successful.
+This may give the impression that companies are in for a bad time, but it doesn't have to be the case.
+There are many ways that your business can pivot and come out victorious.

 How To Approach The Crisis